-The Document Consumer will enforce access controls based on the returned XDS metadataconfidentialityCode, system type, user, context, and any number of other factors that the system is capable of enforcing.
+The Document Consumer will enforce access controls based on the returned XDS metadataconfidentialityCode, current state of consent acknowledgements, system type, user, context, and any number of other factors that the system is capable of enforcing.

-The Document Consumer may be capable of querying for 'Approved' consent acknowledgement documents and using the resulting XDS Metadata as the list of currently Approved Patient Privacy Consent Acknowledgement Documents.
-There is no requirement for the Document Consumer system to retrieve the Patient Privacy Consent Acknowledgement Document content.
+The Document Consumer may be capable of querying for 'Approved' consent acknowledgement documents and using the resulting XDS Metadata as the list of currently Approved Patient Privacy Policy Acknowledgement Documents.
+There is no requirement for the Document Consumer system to retrieve the Patient Privacy Policy Acknowledgement Document content.